- by Daniel

-So I've searched out 20 tips for us all to follow to give ourselves the best possible chance of surviving our next flight with the minimum of discomfort.
+So I've searched out 20 tips for us all to follow to give ourselves the best possible chance of surviving our next flight with the minimum levels of discomfort and pain.

-These include things to do before, during and after the flight to keep your back happy (or at least happier!) on your next vacation.
+These include things you can do before, during, and after the flight to keep your back happy (or at least happier!) on your next vacation.

-Try them out for yourself the next time you take a trip and see if they make a difference.
+So, if you've got an upcoming trip planned try them out for yourself and see if they make a difference.

 Your summer break is almost upon you and you are feeling so excited.